shadibarakat/shadibarakat.github.io/README.md

 [View on GitHub](https://github.com/shadibarakat/Weather-app)

 ### Calculator
 Built a fully functional calculator using HTML, CSS, and JavaScript, designed to perform basic arithmetic operations.
-The interface is clean and intuitive, featuring responsive design for seamless use on various devices.
+The interface is clean and intuitive, featuring a responsive design for seamless use on various devices.
 The calculator handles edge cases like division by zero, ensuring accurate and reliable results.
 [View on GitHub](https://github.com/shadibarakat/Calculator)

 ### Trivia App